 Combining Different Light-Loving Plants for a Stunning Display

 Creating an eye-catching display with sun-loving plants requires careful consideration of height, texture, and growth habits.
-Position tall plants like Bird of Paradise (6 feet) and Fiddle Leaf Fig (10 feet) as striking focal points, then layer shorter plants in front.
+Position tall plants as striking focal points, then layer shorter plants in front.

 Plant pairings should share similar sunlight and watering needs.
 A south-facing window provides ideal conditions for these light-loving varieties to thrive together.